 ‘Can you recommend a florist [or another vendor]within our budget?’

-Be sure to let her know that you work with several wonderful wedding professionals that you’d love to her to meet, however THAT IS A SERVICE YOU CHARGE FOR.
+Be sure to let her know that you work with several wonderful wedding professionals whom you’d love her to meet, however, that is a service you charge for.

 There’s a fine line between sharing helpful information with your prospects and working for free.